 Dateline: Kuala Lumpur, Malaysia

-For example, the typical investor will create an investment portfolio with a wide range of asset classes from stocks to government and corporate bonds to treasury bills, real estate investment trusts (REITs) to exchange-traded funds (ETFs), mutual funds to certificates of deposit, and physical commodities such as real estate to hard assets like gold.
+For example, the typical investor will create an investment portfolio with a wide range of asset classes including stocks, government and corporate bonds, treasury bills, real estate investment trusts (REITs), exchange-traded funds (ETFs), mutual funds, certificates of deposit, as well as physical commodities such as real estate and hard assets like gold.

 A Nomad Investor will take a slightly different approach, perhaps choosing to avoid some of the less profitable investments popular with investors in their home country in favor of international investment opportunities that allow them to go beyond simple asset diversification to obtain geographical diversification and higher yields.